sitedata/checklyhq.com/site/content/whats-new/introducing-weekly-summary.md

 author: Tim Nolet
 ---

-Keeping an eye on the historical performance of your API's and app's important transactions just became a little bit easier.
+Keeping an eye on the historical performance of your APIs and app's important transactions just became a little bit easier.
 As of today Checkly will send you a seven day performance summary of all your checks.

 ![](/whats-new/weekly_summary.png)